flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 The inventors of the MPCore and the AMBA bus happen to also offer a brand of [DMA controllers](playstation#taking-over-the-cpu) called **CoreLink**, with Nintendo being a loyal client.
 So, it's no mystery as to why the 3DS bundles multiple blocks of **CoreLink DMA-330** into their SoC [@cpu-korth].

 These DMAs in particular are attached to an AXI bus and act as master devices.
-They can transfer data between two slaves interconnected with the AMBA protocol (either AXI or the slower APB) with the following advantages:
+Each can transfer data between two slaves interconnected with the AMBA protocol (either AXI or the slower APB) [@cpu-corelink].

-- Faster transfer rates compared to either CPU.
-- Support of up to eight channels (eight transfers at the same time) [@cpu-corelink].

-To be precise, Nintendo fitted one CoreLink DMA next to the ARM9, this is referred to as **XDMA** and provides **up to four channels**.
+Nintendo fitted one CoreLink DMA next to the ARM9, this is referred to as **XDMA** and provides **up to four channels** (thus, up to four concurrent transfers).
 There's another DMA next to the ARM11 block, this time called **CDMA**, which provides **up to eight channels**.
 With the arrival of the New 3DS, another CoreLink DMA-330 is fitted next to the ARM11 block (now a quad-core cluster).

 ### Programming